-- Name: Add a descriptive name for the model.
+- Add a descriptive Name for the model.

-- Description: Add information about what the model does, for exampel “Correlation by CI with stopwords”.
+- Add a Description to provide information about what the model does, for example “Correlation by CI with stopwords”.
 This will be displayed in the model list.

-- Filter: Optionally, select Add expression to add a filter narrowing down the correlation, for example “Description-Contains-Kubernetes”.
+- (Optional) Select Add expression to add a filter narrowing down the correlation, for example “Description-Contains-Kubernetes”.
 Note that the right-hand view updates to reflect the current settings to give you an idea of the resulting correlation.

-- MinClusterDensity: Define how many incoming alerts are required to form a cluster within the timeout period.
+- Define the MinClusterDensity, which is how many incoming alerts are required to form a cluster within the timeout period.
 Default is two, meaning that at least two incoming alerts are required to form an alert cluster.
 The value here depends on the type of correlation, see About Correlation Models.

-- Stopwords: Select Add item to add a stopword excluding parts of the message text string, preventing correlation overmatching.
+- Select Add item to add a Stopword excluding parts of the message text string, preventing correlation overmatching.
 For example, adding stopwords for “company.com” will exclude this from the text to prevent matching bias.
 You can add multiple stopwords.

-- RemoveNumbers: Select this to remove numbers from a string to only match letters in a text string.
+- Select RemoveNumbers to remove numbers from a string to only match letters in a text string.

-- CaseSensitive: Select this to match upper/lower case of words in a text string.
+- Select CaseSensitive to match upper and lower case of words in a text string.

-- Trim: Select this to remove white spaces at the end of a text string.
+- Select Trim to remove white spaces at the end of a text string.